Significant accounting policies

 The Company considers all highly liquid investments with an original maturity of three months or less at the date of acquisition to be cash equivalents.
 From time to time, the Company’s cash account balances exceed the balances as covered by the Federal Deposit Insurance System.
 The Company has never suffered a loss due to such excess balances.

 The Company invests excess cash from time to time in highly-liquid debt and equity investments of highly-rated entities, which are classified as trading securities.
+Historically, the purpose of the investments has been to fund research and development, product development, FDA clearance-related activities and general corporate purposes.
 Such amounts are recorded at market values using Level 1 inputs in determining fair value and are generally classified as current, as the Company does not intend to hold the investments beyond twelve months.
 Investment securities classified as trading are those securities that are bought and held principally for the purpose of selling them in the near term, with the objective of preserving principal and generating profits.
 These securities are reported at fair value with unrealized gains and losses reported as an element of other (expense) income in current period earnings.
-The Company's Board of Directors has approved an investment policy covering the investment parameters to be followed with the primary goals being the safety of principal amounts and maintaining liquidity.
+The Company’s Board of Directors has approved an investment policy covering the investment parameters to be followed with the primary goals being the safety of principal amounts and maintaining liquidity.
 The policy provides for minimum investment rating requirements as well as limitations on investment duration and concentrations.
 Based upon market conditions, the investment guidelines have been tightened to increase the minimum acceptable investment ratings required for investments and shorten the maximum investment term.
-As of September 30, 2017, 100% of the investment portfolio was in cash and cash equivalents, which is presented as such on the accompanying balance sheet.
+As of June 30, 2016, approximately 20% of the investment portfolio was in cash and cash equivalents, which is presented as such on the accompanying balance sheet, and the remaining funds were invested in marketable securities with none individually representing a material amount of the portfolio.
+Investments with a scheduled maturity beyond one year are classified as long-term investments on the balance sheet.
+To date, the Company’s cumulative realized market loss from the investments has not been significant.
+For the six months ended June 30, 2016 and 2015, there was approximately $11,000 and $16,000, respectively, in management fee expenses.

 Fair value of financial instruments: